 K16 Bridge Program

-The K16 Bridge Program meets the new Student Success Act requirements for matriculation, and is developing programs that will help students enter college better prepared in math and English.
-Students completing the program are eligible for Block 2B priority registration their first semester at VVC.
+The K16 Bridge Program meets the Student Success Act requirements for matriculation and is developing programs to help students better prepare for college in math and English.
+Students participating in the program are eligible for Block 2B priority registration during their first semester at VVC.
 All High Desert K-12 schools in the VVC region are eligible to participate.

 - Complete and/or update financial aid (FAFSA) application